brob/jekyll-portfolio/site-src/_posts/2019-06-10-routing-contact-form-submissions-to-different-addresses-with-netlify-zapier-and-sendgrid.md

 If we don't want to mess with writing our own form handler, we can use a service like Zapier to do it for us.
 No code necessary.

 First thing's first, if you don't have a Zapier account, go create one.
 You can tap into a lot of different services that have APIs using Zapier.
-It can be a handout beyond just this example.
+It can be handy beyond just this example.

 Once you're logged in, you'll make your first Zap (the name Zapier gives your mini applications).